 During the investigative phase of any criminal proceedings, courts may choose to make orders requiring companies to disclose their records or make a freezing order over the company’s assets such as bank accounts.

-Form of relief for breach of General Duties
+Forms of Relief for breach of General Duties

-If the director is found to breach any of the general duties owed to the company, there are some possible form of relief that can be performed:
+If the director is found to breach any of the general duties owed to the company, there are some possible forms of relief that can be performed:

-- In some circumstances, the breach may be ratified by resolution of the company’s shareholders.
+Breach may be ratified by resolution of the company’s shareholders

-- In some circumstances, the court may grant relief if the director acted reasonably and honestly.
+Grant relief if the director acted reasonably and honestly

-- The company may have arranged insurance for the benefits of its directors.
+Arranged insurance for the benefits of its directors

-- The company may offer assistance to the director by indemnifying him or her against costs incurred in successfully defending a claim for breach of duties owed to the company.
+Offer assistance to the director by indemnifying him or her against costs incurred in successfully defending a claim for breach of duties owed to the company